-- Community would welcome the opportunity to meet the new CCT CEO. - Explore if more volunteers can be involved with the church. - Engage in regular and on-going communications with the community, also support them as required. - Work with the community to market the church in the area.
+- Need to monitor the tree near the church and that it is does not overgrow too much. - Organise regular meetings with the community. - Try to recruit new volunteers. - Engage in regular and on-going communications with the community, also support them as required. - Work with the community to market the church in the area.